Julia Carpenter: Spider-Island

 When the population of Manhattan develops spider-powers during the Spider-Island storyline, Julia observes the crisis with Shang-Chi, preventing him from intervening until Spider-Man is accidentally attacked by the New Avengers when he tries to help out.
 Later, as Anti-Venom works on curing the individuals affected of their spider-powers, reflects on the need for both Venom and Anti-Venom to fix the Spider-Island problem, but also notes that for one of them, "your story ends here."
 At the conclusion of the crisis, she offers the spider-powers cure to Spider-Man himself, but he rejects it.
 As she departs, she apologizes for the suffering that is to come.

 While taking her daughter Rachel to summer school, Julia gets a vision telling her that the Great Web is unraveling.
 She then changes into her Madame Web gear and leaves to go speak to Spider-Man.
 While Spider-Man is fighting Morbius, the Living Vampire, Madame Web visits Spider-Man telling him that his life is in great danger.
 Although Spider-Man is concerned about Morbius, Madame Web states that Morbius is not the problem.
 She tells Spider-Man to return to Horizon Labs for a great tragedy lies in his future.
 She even tells Spider-Man that Silver Sable did not perish in the fight at Doctor Octopus' underwater hideout.
 Julia later detected that a new spider-based character has connected to the Web of Life as it shows that former Hobgoblin Roderick Kingsley was now working as Devil Spider.

-After having a particularly strong vision of the future of the Marvel Universe, Julia enters into a comatose state.
+After having a particularly strong vision of the future of the Marvel Universe, Julia enters a comatose state.

 Spider-Verse

 In the finale of the Spider-Verse storyline, Julia wakes out of her coma, and distresses over the Great Web's strands being severed by the Superior Spider-Man (Doctor Octopus' mind in Peter Parker's body) in a desperate attempt to alter his fate and prevent Peter Parker from returning.
-Though his attempt was thwarted, the damage caused to the Great Web had weakened every Spider's spider-sense and left Julia bereft of her precognition.
+Though his attempt was thwarted, the damage caused to the Great Web had weakened every Spider's spider-sense and robbed Julia of her precognition.